How can I help you?

 @import '../node_modules/@syncfusion/ej2-calendars/styles/material.css';

-Modify the template in [src/app/app.component.ts] file to render the DatePicker component. by using <ejs-datepicker>
+Use the following snippet in the src/app/app.ts file to import the DatePicker component.

 import { Component } from '@angular/core';